burklight/burklight.github.io/index.md

 * Generalization of learning algorithms.
 * Uncertainty in learning agorithms.
 * Representation learning.
-More specifically:
+More specifically, in no particular order:
   * Minimal (and sufficient) representations.
   * Disentangled representations.
   * Private and fair represenations.